-Result 2 The semi-endogenous growth model with human capital and an endogenous education and fertility choice exhibits a negative effect of population growth on economic growth.
+Result 2.
+The semi-endogenous growth model with human capital and an endogenous education and fertility choice exhibits a negative effect of population growth on economic growth.

-Overall, we have shown that the semi-endogenous growth framework with endogenous human capital accumulation can replicate the stylized cross-country pattern of the relation between economic growth and fertility (Ahituv, 2001; Herzer et al., 2012; Strulik et al., 2013).
+Overall, we have shown that the semi-endogenous growth framework with endogenous human capital accumulation can replicate the stylized cross-country pattern of the relation between economic growth and fertility (Ahituv 2001, Herzer et al. 2012, Strulik et al. 2013).

 This model captures mainly the quantity-quality trade-off as a compensation mechanism for a fall in fertility because this is the effect that prevails in the long run.
-In the medium run, however, a positive effect of falling fertility on parental labor force participation occurs through the term $(1-\psi n_t)$.
-This has a growth effect on per capita GDP in the medium run, which translates into a positive level effect of falling fertility on income in the long run.
+In the medium run, however, a positive effect of falling fertility on parental labor force participation occurs through the term $(1 - \psi n_t)$ .
+This has a growth effect on per capita GDP in the medium run, which translates into a positive effect of falling fertility on income in the long run.

+The reverse channel of changing income levels on fertility behavior is switched off deliberately in this model, which focuses on the economic consequences of changing fertility choices.
+However, effects of income on the fertility choice can be (re)introduced via different mechanisms.
+Two important examples of such mechanisms are the following: (a) Nonhomothetic preferences in the presence of subsistence consumption on the one hand or luxury goods on the other would imply positive or negative effects of income on fertility, respectively; and (b) if the cost of children not only is represented by forgone parental income but also exhibits a monetary component, an increase in income would imply that parents could afford more children, such that fertility may rise with income in such a case.
+Section 2.1 discusses further feedback of income growth on fertility.
 Many extensions of such a simple framework are possible.
-For example, endogenous savings could be another channel by which households react to falling fertility (see, e.g., the model of Strulik et al., 2013, that includes an optimal saving choice).
+For example, endogenous savings could be another channel by which households react to falling fertility [see, e.g., the model by Strulik et al. (2013), which includes an optimal saving choice].
 In addition, health is another aspect that increases human capital and productivity.
 Baldanzi et al. (2021) augment the model with children's health in addition to children's education and show that both have an important effect on the growth of aggregate human capital and, thus, on long-run economic growth.
 Lehmann-Hasemeyer et al. (2023) include an endogenous institutional setting that fosters scientific inquiry and show how it interacts with declining fertility and increasing education.
-Finally, Hashimoto and Tabata (2016) augment the model to account for increasing life expectancy and its effects on fertility.
+Finally, Hashimoto & Tabata (2016) augment the model to account for increasing life expectancy and its effect on fertility.
 A similar framework could be adopted to address later retirement and its potential to compensate for a fall of fertility, at least during the transition to the long-run balanced growth path.